 Otley Road Cycle Route

 The design includes the use of the Stray, requiring a change in byelaw.
 This must be implemented by Harrogate Borough Council (HBC) under the Harrogate Stray Act 1985, and North Yorkshire County Council (NYCC) local highways team are liaising with Harrogate Officers.
-It is likely that the legal requirements associated with the Stray will not be concluded by July 2020.
+It is likely that the legal requirements associated with the Stray will not be concluded by the scheme start date.
 If this is the case, delivery of the cycle route will need to be split into phases.

-The first phase (Harlow Moor Road to Arthur’s Avenue) to commence June 2020, the second phase (Arthurs Avenue to the town Centre) to be delivered at a later date once the use of the Stray and associated requirements have been concluded.
+The first phase to be delivered will be Harlow Moor Road to Arthur’s Avenue and the second phase, Arthurs Avenue to the Town Centre will be delivered at a later date once the use of the Stray and associated requirements have been concluded.

 There will be a third phase that continues the route from Harlow Moor Road to Cardale Park.
 This element will be developer funded and discussions are ongoing regarding the design and delivery of this section.
 We will continue to work with the developers to ensure the appropriate standards are consistent with the off road cycle route delivered by us.